 Now, if he'd been some roguish Sam Shepard type of literary figure, I might have thrown my lot in with him.

-However, in a room full of mulleted metallers he was very much the class wimp.
-A Mr Bean type literary figure.
+However, he was a Mr Bean type literary figure.
 I weighed up my options and instead threw him under the bus.